 Internal hemorrhoids originate from the inside of the anal canal, proximal to the linea dentata.
 External hemorrhoids are located outside of the anal canal, they develop from ectoderm and are covered with epithelium.
 The general classification might cause some confusion in patients who have no previous experience with the hemorrhoidal disease.
 Sometimes patients feel that their piles are located outside of the anal verge, but in fact, they prolapse from the inside.
 In this case, we are talking about a prolapse of the internal hemorrhoidal tissue.
 It is also important to note, that the patient can develop both internal and external hemorrhoids at the same time.

 To address the degree of prolapse of the internal hemorrhoids, we use a fourth degree system (with grade I – being the least advanced and grade IV the most advanced state).
 Piles generally don’t cause much pain, unless they get thrombosed.
 It is important to note that most of the risk factors like constipation, straining, the passage of hard feces and even childbirth are overlapping for both conditions.
 Much like in anal fissures, hemorrhoids could lead to rectal bleeding (bright red blood) which only adds up to the confusion.
 Despite marketing efforts, topical products can’t really cure both problems at once.
-Moreover, some of the proposed measures for conservative treatment of anal fissures (the sitz baths with hot water) will actually aggravate the state of the hemorrhoidal disease (for hemorrhoids cold water is recommended).
+Moreover, some of the proposed measures for conservative treatment of anal fissures (the sitz baths with hot water) will actually aggravate the state of the hemorrhoidal disease.
+For home treatment of hemorrhoids cold water and lidocain cream is recommended.
 Surgical management of piles (especially hemorrhoidectomy) can lead to the occurrence of an anal fissure.
 On the other hand, lateral internal sphincterotomy and the weakening of the sphincter muscles may further the hemorrhoidal prolapse, which is why a combined operation to fix both problems could be offered to the patient.

 Anal fissure: recovery after operation